WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

-To contribute Apache Access or Log formats commonly used that application is not setup for please create a `New issue` under repository `Issues`.
+To contribute Apache Access or Log formats commonly used that application is not setup for please create a `New issue` under repository `Issues` tab.

 To contribute ideas or comments please create a `New discussion` under repository `Discussions` tab.

-Any organizations, people or person with multiple Apache servers that find application to be a godsend in log collection financial contributions are appreciated.
+Any organizations, people or person with multiple Apache servers that find application a godsend in log collection financial contributions are appreciated.
 Repository has my ***Buy Me a Coffee*** & ***Venmo*** links.

 I volunteer for a nonprofit organization that wanted to import their Apache website logs into MySQL tables to query data.
 The Executive Director loves MySQL so I decided to investigate existing solutions that used MySQL.
 At that point, I thought it would be day or two of my time.